ahobsonsayers/Marlin/README.md

 <!-- Configuration.h
 #define STRING_CONFIG_H_AUTHOR "(arranhs, Ender-3)" // Who made the changes. -->

-# Initial Marlin Setup
+# Marlin Setup

-This is using a SKR Mini E3 v1.2 \
+This is for a SKR Mini E3 v1.2 \
 <https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3/>

+## Initial Steps

+Need to do basic setup Marlin setup so the SKR Mini E3 works.

-- Config > examples > BigTreeTech > SKR Mini E3 1.2
+- Go to Config > examples > BigTreeTech > SKR Mini E3 1.2
 - Copy all files to root of Marlin folder and overwrite Existing Files

 - In platformio.ini, change: